urgent-challenge/urgent2025/_pages/about.md

 The task of this challenge is to build **a single speech enhancement system** to adaptively handle input speech with different distortions (corresponding to different SE subtasks) and different input formats (e.g., sampling frequencies) in different acoustic environments (e.g., noise and reverberation).

 The training data will consist of several public corpora of speech, noise, and RIRs.
 Only the specified set of data can be used during the challenge.
 We encourage participants to apply data augmentation techniques such as dynamic mixing to achieve the best generalizability.
 The data preparation scripts are released in our GitHub repository<d-footnote><a href="https://github.com/urgent-challenge/urgent2025_challenge/" target="_blank">https://github.com/urgent-challenge/urgent2025_challenge/</a></d-footnote>.
 Check the [`Data`](/urgent2025/data) tab for more information.

-The URGENT 2025 challenge has two tracks with different data scales to see how well SE models scale.
-The same test set will be utilized in two tracks.
-- **First track**: We limit the duration of some big corpora (MLS and CommonVoice).
-The first-track dataset has ~2.5k hours of speech and ~0.5k hours of noise.
-- **Second track**: We do not limit the duration of MLS and CommonVoice datasets, resulting in ~60k hours of speech.

 <!--
 We also provide baselines in the [ESPnet](https://github.com/espnet/espnet) toolkit to facilitate the system development.
 Check the [`Baseline`](/urgent2025/baseline) tab for more information.